dagi3d/paperclip-facecrop/README.md

 Installation:
 -------------
 - Copy `paperclip/facecrop.rb` into your `lib` directory
 - Write an initializer setting the path of the haarcascade filters(`initializers/paperclip.rb` for example):

           require 'paperclip/facecrop'
           Paperclip::FaceCrop.classifiers = ["/usr/local/share/opencv/haarcascades/haarcascade_frontalface_alt_tree.xml"]

-You can use more than one filter if you want in order to try more accurate searches
+You can use more than one filter if you want in order to try more accurate searches.

 Usage:
 ------